brhanuhailu/TDD-group-/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and everyone who has contributed to this project
+We would like to thank Microverse and everyone who has contributed to this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>